 Dan Jovevski 31:50

 He's been known to do some crazy things.
 Justin I think is absolutely great.
 And I think you've really given a really good theme.
-Your end point is even though it might be subconscious, a lot of people don't realize it is that I think Gone are the days that most investors are ignoring some of the social responsibilities a lot of these companies are facing.
+Your end point is even though it might be subconscious, a lot of people don't realise it is that I think Gone are the days that most investors are ignoring some of the social responsibilities a lot of these companies are facing.
 And I think Tesla is really leading the pack and being the poster child for a lot of these stocks, and really setting the benchmark on how companies should be run.
 And that's really improving everything.
 I'm not sure how you're familiar with this.
 But one thing that I've really noticed right now is particular funds divesting out of things like fossil fuels, different areas of the market, where has, you know, really bad consequences to the environment.
 Those funds are not investing in those companies.
 And therefore it's forcing those companies to actually change their business practices.
 So it is a net benefit.
-And that's something if we harken back to an example of the Wolf of Wall Street, the good old, gogo days of the 80s, were just invested anything as long as it makes money.
+And that's something if we harken back to an example of the Wolf of Wall Street, the good old days of the 80s, we just invested anything as long as it makes money.
 Those days, are well and truly behind us.
 And now there is a much more social element to investing, which I think is absolutely amazing.

 Justin Baldori 32:57

 And if we talk about we take that point, and we talk about the ETF, so we just talked about incorporate Tesla, and if there are ETFs, now that have just burst onto the scene the last year or so that are focused on like you said, Those ethical companies.
 And they go through a screening process, it's called, it's called ESG, environmental, social and governance.
 And what happens as this ranking system in the background and the business gets ranked based on how they align with those values.
-Now, I'm not going to go through them, because that'll be quite boring, but it is important to familiarize yourself with them.
+Now, I'm not going to go through them, because that'll be quite boring, but it is important to familiarise yourself with them.
 And those companies will filter into this ETF that is investing in companies to make a future.
 So if you look at the top 300 companies were heavy in like the mining and financial space here.
 But if you were to look into an ethical ETF, then you can get access to you know, your Tesla's your apples and Microsoft and all those huge mega corporations that are hopefully changing things for the better.
 And it's very popular with young investors, because, you know, I talked to a lot of people and they're like, you know, I'm putting my money where I want the world to be in 2030 years.
 And where I see it going so huge burst onto the scenes.
 And I think tech plays a lot to do with that, as well.
 I call the companies I mentioned, they're all tech heavy.
 So yeah, I'm excited that there's a lot of opportunities, and there's a lot to learn.
 But there's also a lot of room to, to sort of venture outside the stock standard market checking stuff to find products that align with your values, that often gets overlooked a lot.
 But by aligning with your values, you'll be there.
 Your 10 year returns automatically, because you'll be so much more invested and involved, that you'll just love it every day you wake up super excited to learn a little bit more.